jacobmswisher/ArcGIS-Field-Maps/Sections/Part 4 - Data Collection and Processing.md

 ### Step 2: Create a Feature

 Once you have opened up the Field Maps Workshop map in ArcGIS Field Maps, you can manage the map and begin creating data using the Field Maps interface.
-Take a moment to explore the options and tools available to you in ArcGIS Field Maps and consult the infographic below if needed.
+Take a moment to peruse the options and tools available to you in ArcGIS Field Maps and consult the infographic below if needed.

 <p align="center">
   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%2013.jpg">
 </p>

-Now that you have taken a minute to peruse ArcGIS Field Maps, it's time to create your first feature in the field.
+Now that you explored ArcGIS Field Maps, it's time to create your first feature in the field.
 To create a point feature, touch the create feature button at the bottom-right corner of ArcGIS Field Maps. *The example below is taken from the Hesburgh Library at the University of Notre Dame.*

 <p align="center">
   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%2014.jpg">